 The UK government has set out ambitious targets in regard to ESG.
 The UK's Nationally Determined Contribution to the Paris Agreement temperature goal already has one of the most ambitious 2030 targets for reducing emissions in the world.
 Additionally, the UK government has set out a roadmap to make the UK the best place in the world for green and sustainable investment.
-Whilst these are only in their initial phases, we anticipate that these requirements will become more stringent and additional legislation will be introduced to address environmental areas as well.
+Whilst these are only in their initial phases and there is much to be agreed politically and commercially, we anticipate that these requirements will become more stringent and additional legislation will be introduced to address environmental areas as well.